guschris/alto/README.md

 ```
 Alto
 Type "/help" for available commands.
-Enter multi-line prompts and type "/go" to submit.
+Enter multi-line prompts and type "/go" or an empty line to submit.
 > I'm trying to debug a React component.
 Can you help me understand why this state isn't updating?
 ```

 ### Multi-line Prompts for Detailed Context

 For complex problems or when providing extensive code, use multi-line input.
-Type your prompt across multiple lines, and to submit, type `/go` on a new line.
+Type your prompt across multiple lines, and to submit, type `/go` on a new line, or simply press Enter twice (submit an empty line).

 ```
 > Here's the component code: